 Other Medical Plans

-If a participant is an expatriate and scheduled to be overseas for a minimum of ninety consecutive days in a rolling twelve months, he or she may be eligible to elect coverage through the CIGNA International medical plan.
+If an employee is an expatriate* and scheduled to be overseas for a minimum of ninety consecutive days in a rolling twelve-month period, he or she may be eligible to elect coverage through the CIGNA Global medical plan.

 How the Cigna International Plan Works

-Participants in the Cigna International Plan can receive medical care from any provider.
+Participants in the Cigna Global Plan can receive medical care from any provider.
 Before the plan begins paying benefits, participants must pay an annual deductible.

 The chart below provides some basic plan information about the Cigna International Plan.